 Whether or not you have a court order, if you are being harassed, threatened, or assaulted, call 911 or your local police!

 Grant County Clerk’s Office staff provides information, not legal advice.
 If you need legal advice, please contact an attorney.
-If you do not have an attorney, you may wish to call the Lawyer Referral Program of the Washington State Bar Association, at 206-727-8200, for the name of an attorney practicing in this area.

 The County Clerk must keep all court records for the Superior Court.
 They are classified into the following case types: